 Under the Privacy of Social Security Numbers Law ('the Social Security Numbers Law') (under §201 et seq. of Chapter 5 of Title 74 of the Pa.
 Stat.) social security numbers are entitled to confidentiality.
 The Social Security Numbers Law further prohibits a person or entity, or state agency or political subdivision, from (74 Pa.
 Stat. §201(a)):

-- printing the number on a card required to access products or services, or requiring an individual to transmit his or her social security number over the internet in absence of encryption;
+- printing the number on a card required to access products or services, or requiring an individual to transmit their social security number over the internet in the absence of encryption;

-- requiring an individual to use his or her social security number to access an internet website unless a password or unique personal identification number or another authentication device is also required;
+- requiring an individual to use their Social Security number to access an internet website unless a password or unique personal identification number or another authentication device is also required;

-Lawsuits for violations of the Social Security Numbers Law may be brought by the AG.
-A violation of the law is deemed a summary offence and is punishable by a fine of not less than $50 and not more than $500, and for every second or subsequent violation, by a fine of not less than $500 and not more than $5,000 may be assessed (74 Pa.
+Lawsuits for violations of the Social Security Numbers Law may be brought by the AG (74 Pa.
+Stat. §202).
+A violation of the law is deemed a summary offense and is punishable by a fine of not less than $50 and not more than $500, and for every second or subsequent violation, by a fine of not less than $500 and not more than $5,000 may be assessed (74 Pa.
 Stat. §201(g)).
 The law is also subject to criminal enforcement (74 Pa.
 Stat. §202).
 The law does not apply to financial institutions, as defined by the Gramm-Leach-Bliley Act of 1999 ('GLBA'), 'covered entities' under the Health Insurance Portability and Accountability Act of 1996 ('HIPAA'), or an entity subject to the Fair Credit Reporting Act of 1970 (74 Pa.
 Stat. §204).

 2.6.
 Consumer Protection

-The purpose of the Unfair Trade Practices Law is to protect the consumer public and eradicate unfair or deceptive business practices58.
-The PA Supreme Court has instructed that courts should construe the Unfair Trade Practices Law liberally in order to affect the legislative goal of consumer protection59.
+The purpose of the Unfair Trade Practices Law is to protect the consumer public and eradicate unfair or deceptive business practices59.
+The PA Supreme Court has instructed that courts should construe the Unfair Trade Practices Law liberally in order to affect the legislative goal of consumer protection60.
 The Unfair Trade Practices Law lists 21 acts that are deemed unfair and deceptive in commerce.
-In recent years, the AG has used the Unfair Trade Practices Law to commence enforcement actions against companies failing to adequately protect consumer data, citing the catch-all provision in the law, which prohibits 'fraudulent or deceptive conduct which creates a likelihood of confusion or of misunderstanding' (73 Pa.
-Stat. §201-2(4)(xxi))60.
+In recent years, the AG has used the Unfair Trade Practices Law to commence enforcement actions against companies failing to adequately protect consumer data, citing the catch-all provision in the law, which prohibits 'engaging in any other fraudulent or deceptive conduct which creates a likelihood of confusion or of misunderstanding' (73 Pa.
+Stat. §201-2(4)(xxi))61.
 In the aftermath of recent high-profile data breaches, such as Orbitz, Neiman Marcus and Target, the AG has used the Unfair Trade Practices Law (together with attorneys general in other states using similar state consumer protection statutes) to commence enforcement actions against those companies and to negotiate 'Assurances of Voluntary Compliance' with them.
-These settlement agreements require companies sustaining the data breaches to develop and implement policies and procedures to better protect consumers personal information61.
+These settlement agreements require companies sustaining the data breaches to develop and implement policies and procedures to better protect consumers' personal information62.